 CLAWA will provide the public with information about the Plan, including information about the conditions under which each stage of the Plan is to be initiated or terminated and the drought response measures to be implemented in each stage.
-A copy of the final Plan was shared with CLAWA's wholesale and retail customers and posted on the website on DATE (www.CLAWA.org).
+A copy of the final Plan was made available to CLAWA's wholesale and retail customers with posting on the website following approval of the Plan by the Board of Directors on June 1, 2023 (www.CLAWA.org).